-If you’re looking for a few specific ideas to make your perfect romantic getaway – whether it’s for Valentine’s Day 2019 or for another special occasion – check out a few of our favorite romantic things to do in San Francisco.
+If you’re looking for a few specific ideas to make your perfect romantic getaway – whether it’s for Valentine’s Day 2020 or for another special occasion – check out our favorite romantic things to do in San Francisco.

 Visit the San Francisco Museum of Modern Art

-This prestigious institution is practically unmatched when it comes to their outstanding collections of modern and contemporary art.
+This prestigious institution is practically unmatched when it comes to their outstanding collection of modern and contemporary art.